-In 1997 The Limited entered into individual employment agreements with Messrs.
+In 1997 the Company entered into individual employment agreements with Messrs.
 Gilman and Trust.
-Under these agreements, Mr. Gilman served as The Limited's Vice Chairman and Chief Administrative Officer and Mr. Trust serves as President and Chief Executive Officer of Mast Industries, Inc. The initial term of each agreement is six years, with automatic one-year extensions thereafter unless either party gives written notice to the contrary.
+Under these agreements, Mr. Gilman served as the Company's Vice Chairman and Chief Administrative Officer and Mr. Trust will continue to serve as President and Chief Executive Officer of Mast Industries, Inc. The initial term of each agreement is six years, with automatic one-year extensions thereafter unless either party gives written notice to the contrary.
 Mr. Gilman's agreement provided for an initial base salary of \$900,000.
 Mr. Trust's agreement provides for an initial base salary of \$700,000.
 Each agreement also provides for incentive plan participation as determined by the Board and life insurance coverage of \$5 million.
-Each agreement provides that, if The Limited fails to extend the agreement or terminates the executive's employment without cause, or if the executive terminates his employment for good reason, the executive will continue to receive his base salary for one year after the termination date.
-Each executive's agreement provides for disability benefits in addition to the benefits available under The Limited's disability plans.
+Each agreement provides that, if the Company fails to extend the agreement or terminates the executive's employment without cause, or if the executive terminates his employment for good reason, the executive will continue to receive his base salary for one year after the termination date.
+Each executive's agreement provides for disability benefits in addition to the benefits available under the Company's disability plans.
 In the event any "parachute" excise tax is imposed on an executive, he will be entitled to tax reimbursement payments.
-Effective March 1, 2001, Mr. Gilman's agreement with The Limited and Intimate Brands.
-The agreement, as amended, has been assumed by Lane Bryant, Inc.
+Effective March 1, 2001, Mr. Gilman's agreement with the Company was amended to provide that he would become chief executive officer of Lane Bryant, Inc. and that he would resign as an executive officer and director of The Limited and Intimate Brands and the agreement, as amended, was assumed by Lane Bryant, Inc.